swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 In these cases, environment variables can be used instead to trigger SBOM generation.

-* `SWIFTPM_BUILD_SBOM_DIRECTORY`: specifies which directory the SBOMs should be generated in.
-If `--sbom-dir` is passed to swift build, `--sbom-dir` will take precedence.
+* `SWIFTPM_BUILD_SBOM_OUTPUT_DIR`: specifies which directory the SBOMs should be generated in.
+If `--sbom-output-dir` is passed to swift build, `--sbom-output-dir` will take precedence.
 * `SWIFTPM_BUILD_SBOM_FILTER` (default: `all`): specifies which filter to apply, defaults to all.
 If `--sbom-filter` is passed to `swift build`, `--sbom-filter` will take precedence.
 * `SWIFTPM_BUILD_SBOM_SPEC`: builds SBOMs automatically for CycloneDX and SPDX specs (can take values `spdx`, `cyclonedx` or `cyclonedx,spdx`).
 If `--sbom-spec` is passed to `swift build`, `--sbom-spec` takes precedence.
 * `SWIFTPM_BUILD_SBOM_WARNING_ONLY` (default: `false`): if SBOM build fails, emit a warning only.
 If `--sbom-warning-only` is passed, `--sbom-warning-only` takes precedence.